mjmunger/OpenSBS/README.md

 A free, open source, Linux based replacement for Microsoft Small Business Server.

 #Project Scope
-This project aims to replace the primary features used by small businesses with 75 or less employees, which were previously fulfilled by the Microsoft Small Business Server, including:
+This project aims to replace the primary features used by small businesses with 75 or fewer employees, which were previously fulfilled by the Microsoft Small Business Server, including:
 * Active Directory User Control and Permissions
 * Email
 * Centralized calendar management, including shared calendars